-Greater Minnesota tTransit access is measured against industry recognized standards for the minimal level of transit availability needed by population size.
+Greater Minnesota t-ransit access is measured against industry recognized standards for the minimal level of transit availability needed by population size.
 Availability is tracked as span of service, which is the number of hours during the day when transit service is available in a particular area.
-The measure is based on industry recognized standards and is incorporated into both the Metropolitan Council Transportation Policy Plan and the MnDOT "Greater Minnesota Transit Investment Plan."
-4
+The measure is based on industry recognized standards and is incorporated into both the Metropolitan Council Transportation Policy Plan and the MnDOT "Greater Minnesota Transit Investment Plan."4

 Baseline: A baseline for access will be established by April 30, 2017.
 In December 2016, public transportation in Greater Minnesota was meeting minimum service guidelines for access 47% on weekdays, 12% on Saturdays and 3% on Sundays.

-Goal Five: By 2040, 100% percent of the target population will be served by regular route level of service for prescribed market areas 1, 2, and 3 in the seven county metropolitan area.
+Goal 5: By 2040, the percent of the target population served by regular route level of service for prescribed market areas 1, 2, and 3 will be 100%.

 Metro Area Public Transit utilization is measured by distinct market areas for regular route level of service.
 This measure estimates demand potential for all users of the regular route system.
 The market area is created based on analysis that show the demand for regular route service is driven primarily by population density, automobile availability, employment density and intersection density (walkable distance to transit).
-This measure is based on industry standards incorporated into the Transportation Policy Plan's - Regional Transit Design Guidelines and Performance Standards5.
+This measure is based on industry standards incorporated into the Transportation Policy Plan's - Regional Transit Design Guidelines and Performance Standards.
 The Metro Area also provides non-regular route services in areas that are not suitable for regular routes, such as dial-a-ride transit.